paulscherrerinstitute/mrfioc2/README.md

 * update files in `mrfioc2/configure` folder to match your system, and to include additional libraries to be build together with the driver (eg. set paths in `configure/RELEASE`).
 * run `make -f Makefile` in the `mrfioc2` folder.

-Note, that current version does not build on Windows system, due to unresolved external dependancy issue.

 Outputs of the build command are: